List of tallest buildings in San Diego

-An uptick in construction took place from the 1980s to early 1990s, which saw the emergence of major skyscrapers such as Symphony Towers, completed in 1989 at 499 feet (152 m), and One America Plaza, which overtook it in 1991.
+An uptick in construction took place from the 1980s to the early 1990s, which saw the emergence of major skyscrapers such as the Symphony Towers, completed in 1989 at 499 feet (152 m), and One America Plaza, which overtook it in 1991.
 All three buildings that surpassed 492 ft (150 m) in height were completed between 1989 and 1992.
 The late 1990s and 2000s onwards saw a surge in new high-rise construction, particularly residential skyscrapers, which introduced twin tower designs and modern architectural styles to the city.
 This era coincided with broader urban renewal efforts aimed at revitalizing downtown neighborhoods and accommodating a growing population seeking urban living.
 In contrast to Los Angeles and San Francisco, over half of the city's 300-foot buildings were completed after 2000.

 The FAA's height restrictions created a skyline that is relatively uniform in height, compared to other American cities.
-As a result, San Diego’s skyline is often noted for its integration with the natural coastal environment, preserving sightlines to the bay and surrounding hills.
-While most tall buildings are located downtown, there are a number of residential high-rises in the University City neighborhood.
-South of the Mexico-United States border is the Mexican city of Tijuana, which has a significant skyline of its own.
-San Diego and Tijuana form the San Diego-Tijuana transborder agglomeration, which together has nearly 50 buildings taller than 100 m (328 ft).
+As a result, San Diego's skyline is often noted for its integration with the natural coastal environment, preserving sight lines to the bay and surrounding hills.
+While most tall buildings are located in the downtown area, there are also a number of residential high-rises in the University City neighborhood.
+South of the Mexico–United States border is the Mexican city of Tijuana, which has a significant skyline of its own.
+San Diego and Tijuana form the San Diego–Tijuana trans border agglomeration, which together has nearly 50 buildings taller than 100 m (328 ft).

 History

 After the completion of Cortez Hotel in 1927, it remained the tallest building in San Diego for 36 years, until it was surpassed by the Executive Complex in 1963.

 The FAA's height restrictions—introduced in the 1970s due to the proximity of San Diego International Airport—limited downtown building heights to a maximum of 500 feet (152 m).
 This restriction has significantly influenced the architectural character and scale of San Diego's skyline, resulting in a cluster of buildings that generally adhere to the 500-foot limit.
 This has created a relatively uniform skyline height compared to other major cities, with an emphasis on horizontal spread and mid-rise development in surrounding neighborhoods.
-As a result, San Diego’s skyline is often noted for its integration with the natural coastal environment, preserving sightlines to the bay and surrounding hills.
-During the 1990s, the city was compared to a "handful of tools in a scarcely stocked toolbox" and a "mouth with a lot of missing teeth".
 The late 1990s and 2000s saw a surge in new high-rise construction, particularly residential skyscrapers, which introduced twin tower designs and modern architectural styles to the city.
 This era coincided with broader urban renewal efforts aimed at revitalizing downtown neighborhoods and accommodating a growing population seeking urban living.

 I believe that our skyline is a collective composition of many buildings.
 We don't have to have one landmark like the Empire State Building or Petronas towers.
 I think the landmark is the entire Downtown.